-The TRNG (True Random Number Generator) is specially designed for smartcard applications.
-The TRNG fulfils the requirements of the functionality class PTG.2 of [6] and produces genuine random numbers which then can be used directly or as seed for the PRNG (Pseudo Random Number Generator).
+The TRNG (True Random Number Gerenator) is specially designed for smartcard applications.
+The TRNG fulfils the requirements of the functionality class PTG.2 of [6] and produces genuine random numbers which then can be used directly or as seed for the PRNG (Pseudo Random Number gerenator).
 The PRNG is not in the scope of the evaluation.

 The implemented sleep mode logic (clock stop mode per ISO/IEC 7816-3) is used to reduce the overall power consumption.
 The timer permits easy implementation of communication protocols such as T=1 and all other timing-critical operations.
 The UART-controlled I/O interface allows the smartcard controller and the terminal interface to be operated independently.
+The RF interface is a contactless interface supporting ISO14443.

 The Clock Unit (CLKU) supplies the clocks for all components of the TOE.
 The Clock Unit can work in an internal and external clock mode.
-When operating in the internal clock mode the system frequency is derived from an internal DCO, whereas in external clock mode, the system clock is derived from an externally applied interface clock according to a defined dependency.
+When operating in the internal clock mode the system frequency is derived from an internal DCO, whereas in external clock mode, the system clock is derived from an externally applied interface clock.